 Since 2018, William L. Walsh (Liam) has litigated cases in all areas of the firm’s personal injury practice, focusing on premises liability, medical malpractice, defective product claims and construction site cases.
 Liam brings a fresh approach to each case, working closely with all of his clients to achieve results on their terms.
 Before joining as an associate, Liam worked for the firm full time for several years, including while he attended law school.
 His years of experience have helped to cultivate a deep understanding of meticulous case management and the litigation process.

 Liam is an active member of the member of the bar and is engaged with a number of civic and legal organizations.
 In 2023, he was appointed for a second term on the Massachusetts Bar Association Young Lawyers Division Board of Directors and is currently a member of the Emerging Leaders Board at the Boston Health Care for the Homeless Program.

 Before joining SUGARMAN, Liam gained valuable advocacy experience working in constituent services in a district office of the U.S. House of Representatives.
 He graduated from Suffolk University Law School in 2018 after earning his Bachelor of Arts in Economics from the University of Massachusetts Amherst in 2015.
 Having worked and studied internationally, Liam, who speaks French, has a unique perspective from which to approach client issues.
-He is also an avid runner and has completed several marathons, including the Boston Marathon.
+He is also an avid runner and has completed several marathons, including the Boston and Dublin Marathons.

 Union ironworker requires back surgery after elevator mechanic suddenly stops elevator